-Tracking Collar - Buyers Guide
+Dog Tracking Collar Reviews and Buyers Guide

-Tracking Collar - Buyers Guide
+Tracking Collar Reviews

-by Geoffrey A. English
+by Geoffrey English

 Tracker Classic

 There are many types of dog tracking collars on the market today.
-These collars include Tracker, Innotek, Marshall Radio Systems, Quick Track, and Wildlife Materials.
+These collars include Tracker, Marshall Radio Systems, Quick Track, and Wildlife Materials.
 In this article, I would like to help clear up some of the terminology and concepts associated with choosing the right dog tracking collar for your needs.

 The Basics